ArloL/arlol.github.io/_posts/2013-08-02-cygwin-ruby-rbenv-remap-errors.markdown

 ---
 title: How to remove space occupied errors in ruby under cygwin
-subtitle: "When you install custom ruby versions using a tool like ruby-build you might run into address space occupied problems."
 description: "When you install custom ruby versions using a tool like ruby-build you might run into address space occupied problems."
 ---